ligato/docs/docs/tutorials/06_plugin-lookup.md

 ### 1: Use the second layer of initialization - AfterInit()

 The first option is to use the `AfterInit()` method.
-If the primary plugin can "wait" for the dependency to be resolved and make use of it later, you can remove it from the `Init()`, and move it to the second initialization round.
+If the primary plugin can "wait" for the dependency to be resolved and use of it later, you can remove it from the `Init()`, and move it to the second initialization round.

 Let's put the logic aside for a moment.
-In your scenario, `HelloWorld` will be created without the universe (), and its existence verified later.
+In your scenario, the HelloWorld plugin will be created without the HelloUniverse plugin, with its existence verified later.
 This action initializes all plugins and their dependencies from the agent's perspective.
 This achieves the same result, but the order is incorrect.

 Move the following code from `HelloWorld` `Init()` to the `AfterInit()`:
 ```go